Close-up of a stylish diamond ring on a minimalist white background, highlighting diamond quality and the 4Cs

 Diamond color grading classifies diamonds by how much of a yellowish tint they have.
 The scale ranges from D (colorless) to Z (light yellow).
 Diamonds below grade Z are typically used for industrial purposes.

-A yellowish tint can affect a white diamond’s value—the yellower it is, the lower the value.
-However, a strong, saturated yellow is considered a fancy yellow diamond, a type of colored diamond where the yellower it is, the more valuable it becomes.
+A yellowish tint can significantly affect a white diamond’s value—the yellower it is, the lower the value.
+However, a strong, saturated yellow is considered a Fancy Yellow Diamond, a type of colored diamond where the deeper the color, the more valuable it becomes.

 An icon representing E-M grade diamonds, which fall into the near-colorless to faint color range on the GIA diamond color scale.